Florida State has sued the ACC, setting the stage for a fight to leave over revenue concerns

 Florida State outside counsel David Ashburn said during the board meeting the ACC’s grant of rights violates antitrust law and has unenforceable withdrawal penalties.
 Ashburn said it would cost a school $572 million to withdraw from the conference.
 The lawsuit also accuses the ACC of breach of contract and violation of public policy.

-Florida State is looking for a way out of the conference it has been a member of since 1992 because it believes the ACC is locked into an undervalued and unusually lengthy media rights deal with ESPN.
-School leaders also say the league refuses to change its revenue distribution model to match FSU's value.
+Florida State is looking for a way out of the conference it has been a member of since 1992 because it believes the ACC is locked into an undervalued and unusually lengthy media rights deal.
+School leaders also say the league refuses to change its revenue distribution model to match FSU’s value.

 “It is a simple math problem,” Florida State athletic director Michael Alford said.
 “A very clear math problem.”